Home » Special Diets » Nut Free » San Francisco Clam Chowder Recipe (without Cream)

 To serve: 6 small sourdough bread boules

 Now add the butter to the pot, and when melted, add the flour and mix well.
-Cook for about 4 minutes over medium high heat to cook the flour.
+Cook for about 4 minutes over medium high heat to cook the flour, constantly stirring with a wooden spoon.
+You don’t want the mixture getting brown.

 Slowly begin adding the milk, a little at a time.
 If you add too much milk at first, the white sauce can turn lumpy.
 Continue to add milk gradually, mixing until it is completely absorbed before adding more, until it has all been added.

-If you find you have lumps, just use an immersion blender to fix the problem–I won’t tell! 😉
+(TIP: if you find you have lumps, just use an immersion blender to fix the problem–I won’t tell! 😉)

 Next, add the water or stock and liquid from the clams.

-Taste for salt, adding more if needed, then put the pancetta and onion, and potatoes into the soup.
+Taste for salt, adding more if needed, then add the pancetta and onion into the soup.
+(I recommend using Diamond Crystal Kosher salt or sea salt.)

 To Serve ~

-When ready to serve, cut the top off of the sourdough boules, and remove some of the inside to form a bowl, and reheat in a hot oven for about 5 minutes, to make the crust crispy.
+When ready to serve, cut the top off of the sourdough boules, cutting down a bit into the center and remove some of the inside to form a bowl.
+Heat the bread in a hot oven for about 5 minutes, to make the crust crispy.

 Of course you can serve it in a regular bowl too.
 However, I recommend at least having a slice or two of real sourdough bread to eat with it.